Built: 1952

 40th anniversary of Samuel Ledgard closure, re-created route to Guiseley

-Photo by P. Larkham
+Photo © P. Larkham

 19th June 2005